jackm97/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. An example of a distortion-corrected image.

 Using the distortion matrix and distortion coeffecients from the calibration step and I apply the `cv2.undistort()`.
 An example result is shown below:
 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. How I used color transforms and gradients to create a thresholded binary image

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 104 through 116 in `img_manip.py`):
 ```python